JavierGonzalez/BMP/README.md

 * Each miner action is a standard transaction in BCH.
 * BMP actions use the <a href="https://memo.cash" target="_blank">Memo.cash</a> style.
-* The miner’s address must be in the coinbase VOUT in one of the last `4,032 blocks` of the coin you are mining and wish to participate in, be it BTC, BCH or BSV.
+* The miner’s address must be in the coinbase VOUT in one of the last `4,032 blocks` of Bitcoin Cash (BCH).
 * The miner’s address must be in the TX_PREV VOUT (Any index).
 * The miner’s address must be in VOUT index=0.
 * OP_RETURN payload in VOUT index=1.